hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 Getting access
 --------------

+**The Hortense VSC Tier-1 cluster can only be used by people with an active Tier-1 compute project.**

+See https://www.vscentrum.be/compute for more information on requesting access.

 To access the Tier-1 Hortense cluster, use SSH to connect to the dedicated login node with your VSC account:

 * from the public internet, use ``tier1.hpc.ugent.be``